Shopify/polaris/polaris-react/README.md

 ### Testing in a consuming project

-To test your changes in a consuming product you can run the `/snapit` command in your pull request to publish a snapshot NPM package for testing.
+The `/snapit` GitHub comment command in pull requests will publish a snapshot NPM package for testing.

 #### Manual visual regression testing